THE LIBRARY IS OPEN

 It should therefore come as no surprise that I was immediately inspired by the place, and began jotting down notes even before I’d left the site.

 The idea was simple.
-I wanted to extend the world of Aliru — the world I’d created in The Torril City Mysterion — and weave a story that could transmit the beguiling feelings of mystery and majesty I’d experienced.
-The story would take place in steaming ruins with enigmatic, time-worn stones.
+I wanted to extend the world of Aliru — the world I’d created in The Torril City Mysterion — and weave a story that could transmit the feelings of mystery and majesty I’d experienced.
+The story would take place in steaming ruins and time-worn stones.
 I couldn’t think of a better vehicle for delivering this excitement and adventure to readers.

-With that, This Emerald Crucible was born.
-And today I’m thrilled to announce that the first draft is finished.
+With that, the seeds for This Emerald Crucible were planted.
+It would be another two years before I began working on it in earnest, but today I’m thrilled to announce that the first draft is finished.

-It’s been underway for almost three years and there’s still a long way to go, but already I feel that this new addition to the ‘Aliru Anthology’ is a worthy successor to Torril City.
+There’s still a way to go, but already I feel that this new addition to the ‘Aliru Anthology’ is a worthy companion to Torril City.
 This is not a sequel, nor a prequel.
-It features different characters in a different time and place, but there are little sparkles to be discovered along the way which, seen together, can illuminate a greater whole…
+It features different characters in a different time and place, but should the reader pay attention, they might find little sparkles along the way which illuminate a greater whole…

 Stay tuned for more announcements.
 I can’t wait to share This Emerald Crucible with you all very soon.